paramono/todo_app/README.md

 ## Backend notes

 - Django Rest Framework is used for REST API
 - I haven't implemented auth/Users yet, but hopefully I will have enough time to finish that.
-In the meantime, all REST API endpoints have AllowAny permissions configured to make this app usable without auth.
+In the meantime, all REST API endpoints have AllowAny permissions configured to make this app usable without auth
 - I decided that handling item reordering is an overkill for this project, hence by default all models are ordered by id
 - Pagination is implemented for lists (ListContainer model).
-Number of lists per page is set to 3, so that it doesn't take too much typing before you can see pagination in action.
+Number of lists per page is set to 3, so that it doesn't take too much typing before you can see pagination in action
 - Lists and items have separate endpoints in this project, but this could have been implemented in a few different ways:
   - Endpoint for items could have been nested within lists endpoint, i.e.: 'lists/{id}/items'
   - Items could have been handled as a field of lists, without a separate items endpoint.
 However, this would makes List serializer more complex for item creation, patching and removing